Some of the Best Sharing Economy to Travel Cheap

 Cheap Taxi Service

 Uber.com is the Airbnb of urban mobility.
 It is the most popular ridesharing company in cities worldwide.
 It’s also a way for many digital nomads to make extra money.
-For similar ridesharing service:
+For a similar ridesharing service:

 Lyft.com (the US only)